Excel is powerful, but complexity challenged. Up to a point, Excel lets you do interesting things easily; mainly thanks to:

 Being visually transparent.
 You can see the value of each cell, inspect its definition, and trace it from its dependants.

 Those are truly valuable and the spreadsheet model deserves much of its popularity.
-Simple models are often an order of magnitude easier to write in Excel than an imperative/object-oriented programming language like Java or Python (not to mention C, C++ etc.).
+Simple models are often an order of magnitude easier to write in Excel than an imperative or object-oriented programming language like Java or Python (not to mention C, C++, and the likes).

 The challenges of complexity

-Then something happens as your models increase in complexity.
+But something happens as your models increase in complexity.
 You notice that you make more mistakes – often in your references or formula copying.
-Then you notice that if you want to change an assumption, you have to do so in lots of places (and at 4 am in the morning, you usually miss one or two).
-Then calculations slow down.
-Then you realise you’ve forgotten what those four numbers on the side of that table do, but removing them changes the output…
+You notice that if you want to change an assumption, you have to do so in lots of places (and at 4 a.m. in the morning, you usually miss one or two).
+Calculations slow down.
+You realise you’ve forgotten what those four numbers on the side of that table do, but removing them changes the output…

 (What you’re doing is trying to keep the growth of possible interconnections linear rather than exponential by informally modularising parts of your spreadsheet.)